-Keeping CoolPosted almost 4 years ago by Holly
+Keeping CoolPosted about 4 years ago by Holly

 Activity produces extra heat within our bodies.
 Every cell is like a tiny engine, roaring away.
 The more you gun those little engines, the more heat you need to "give away" to the environment.
 Otherwise, you'll get burned by your own motor.

 There are 4 ways warm-blooded creatures shed heat.
 One is by simply radiating heat to the environment.
 It's only an option when the surrounding air is cooler than body temperature, so after 100 degrees, don't expect help here.
 Also, the more fur, the more insulation against radiation loss.

 The second is by conduction, which means you give the heat away through touch-transfer.
 Laying in water or on tile will suck away body heat into the cooler material.
 That's why the spot on the couch where your dog was laying feels warm.

 Convection is the cooling method we utilize by turning on a fan.
 The wind blows over our warm skin and "scrapes away" the surface heat.
 Taking a dip in the lake also convects heat from your skin to the water.
 Fur resists convection by trapping water or air close to the skin and warming it, creating a "buffer" layer like a wet suit.

 Evaporation is also a very effective coolant.
 When we sweat, the moisture we put on the surface of our skin changes from liquid to gas, taking heat with it.
 In addition, lungs and mucus membranes humidify every

 breath-- when you breathe on a piece of glass, you can see the warm moisture, turned back to liquid momentarily.
 For dogs, breathing out